Fun with Ruby: Returning in blocks "overwrites" outside return values

 Ruby tempfiles

-With the the ruby Tempfile class you can create temporary files.
+With the the Ruby Tempfile class you can create temporary files.
 Those files only stick around as long as you have a reference to those.
-If no more variable points to them, the GC may finalize the object at some point and the file will be removed from the filesystem.
-If you would try to access your tempfile then using its path (which you stored previously), you would get an error because the file no longer exists.
+If no more variable points to them, the GC may finalize the object at some point and the file will be removed from the file system.
+In other words: tempfiles are removed automatically.
+If you would then try to access the tempfile using its path (which you stored previously), you would get an error because the file no longer exists.

 SSL certificate problem, when trying to install the libyaml package